Location: 29A Shepherd Labs

 Raman spectroscopy is used for structural characterization of organic and inorganic molecules in solids, liquids, gases, and on surfaces.
 In Raman spectroscopy, irradiation excites chemical vibrations.
 Changes in the wavelength of the scattered light appear as spectral peaks corresponding to different energies of excitation.
 Rather than image one excitation, our new Witec confocal Raman microscope allows collection of a full spectrum at each pixel location, and in a matter of minutes.
 Thus complex spectral fingerprints can be rendered in images.
 Confocal Raman microscope allows one to do high resolution chemical mapping on materials in 2D and even 3D.

-- Optical resolution diffraction limited to ~250nm laterally and 500nm vertically
+- Optical resolution: diffraction limited to ca. 250 nm laterally and 500 nm vertically

 - Spectral range 3800 cm-1 and resolution ca. 4 cm-1 using a 600/mm grating or spectral range 1200 cm-1 and resolution 1.3 cm-1 using a 1800/mm grating

 - Low wavenumber down to 20 cm-1 using a RayShield coupler.

 - WitecControl_4.05 software for data collection and analysis.